LiskArchive/lips/proposals/lip-introduce_bft_module.md

 ```

 Note that the function above corresponds to the function `checkHeadersContradicting` defined in [LIP 0014](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0014.md#detecting-contradicting-block-headers), except for not checking whether the two objects `blockHeaderInfo1` and `blockHeaderInfo2` correspond to the same block.
-Additionally, the block header property names are updated according to [LIP "Update block schema and block processing"][lip-update-block-processing].
+Additionally, the block header property names are updated according to [LIP 0055][lip-update-block-processing].

 #### computeValidatorsHashInternal